planetlabs/notebooks/jupyter-notebooks/orders_basemaps/README.md

 ### About these notebooks

-These notebooks describe two different ways to download basemaps using the Orders API.
-The first file demonstrates using the SDK v2 Beta.
+Method 1: The first [file](SDK_order_basemaps.ipynb)) demonstrates using the SDK v2 Beta to order Basemaps using both an AOI and quad ID.
 This is the way we recommend ordering Planet Basemaps.
-Using the SDK v2 Beta has functions ready-made to make working with the Planet Orders API more efficient and less prone to errors.
+The SDK v2 Beta has functions ready-made to make working with the Planet Orders API more efficient and less prone to errors.
 This means less lines of code and less work for you.
 Check out the SDK v2 Beta docs [here](https://planet-sdk-for-python-v2.readthedocs.io/en/latest/python/sdk-guide/).

-The second file demonstrates using the Python Requests Library.
-We recommend using the SDK v2 Beta.
-It will cut down on time and improve accuracy.
+Method 2: The second [file](requests_order_basemaps.ipynb) demonstrates using the Python Requests Library to order Basemaps using an AOI and quad IDs.